ednasolans/ProjecteWeb/README.md

 - **External API:** The Spoonacular API was chosen to access a rich and well-structured recipe database.
 - **User Experience:** The design focuses on easy and intuitive navigation, with quick access to key functionalities.
-- **Code Modularity:** Logic is organized into separate Django apps to improve maintainability and scalability.
 - **Security:** Basic validation and access control mechanisms were implemented for user management.
 - **Containers:** Docker was used to ensure the project is portable and easy to run on any system.